kannanjayachandran/C-PROGRAMMING/README.md

 # C
-## This contains Source codes of programs written in C language.
+## This repository contains all the notes & projects I create along with the practice sets I have done.